ThisIsJeron/resub/README.md

 #how to use
 0.

-1. Get list of subs through source inspector
+1. Get list of subs through source inspector.
+This does require a little bit of luck, as we know the subs sporadically appear then disappear.
+When they do appear, you can get the list of subs
     ![Alt text](readmeImg/1a.png "Title")
     ![Alt text](readmeImg/1b.png "Title")